-Can Children Snorkel the Great Barrier Reef?
+Can Children Snorkel From the Reef Boats and Pontoons?

-Yes!
-It’s fantastic for them.
+Yes, absolutely, it’s fantastic for them.

-Will I get Seasick?
+Will You Get Seasick?

 This is the big choice, some boats take you out to permanently moored pontoons, these things are huge and come with underwater viewing galleries, mini submarines, helmet diving, all sorts of frills.
 These may be a better option for really small children or people who know they aren’t going to snorkel.

-Snorkeling or Scuba Diving?
+Is Snorkeling or Scuba Diving Better?

-When you snorkel you see the top of the reef, the bit that gets the sunlight.
+When you snorkel you mostly see the top of the reef, the bit that gets the sunlight.
 It’s actually the prettiest part, I think.

-When you scuba dive you see the edges and deeper parts, you can get more up close and personal with the reef and you have a better chance of seeing bottom dwellers and creatures hiding in the nooks and crannies.
+When you scuba dive you see more of the edges and deeper parts, you can get more up close and personal with the reef and you have a better chance of seeing bottom dwellers and creatures hiding in the nooks and crannies.

 So that’s about it, unless you have any questions?
 What do you think, would you be happy snorkeling on the Great Barrier Reef?
-We are taking off around the world very soon, sign up to follow our journey, lots more family scuba and snorkeling fun to come!

 We have a full post on the reef boats that operate out of Port Douglas along with loads of content on Things to do in Cairns and Things to Do in Port Douglas.
 If you’re staying in Port our Port Douglas Accommodation Guide is here.
 For travel around the state, we even have Places to visit in Queensland.